GreenswayAB/BIRDS/README.md

 A short introductory [video can be found here](https://www.dropbox.com/s/fxg1t9vl4ainipy/BirdsLR.mp4?dl=0).

+### What is new - latest changes and additions
+We continuously update and improve the BIRDS package.

+##### Latest changes:

+##### Latest additions:

+function exportBirds() - add number of spatial units with observations (grid cells nCells) as variable to temporal exports

+new function to plot the size of the visits

 ### In the TODO LIST
 Check [here](https://github.com/Greensway/BIRDS/projects/1) for a list of future features to be added, and don't hesitate sending your suggestions by [e-mail](mailto:alejandro@greensway.se)